-What you must pay when you get Services that are covered for you these services Ambulance services Covered ambulance services include fixed wing, rotary You pay: wing, and ground ambulance services, to the nearest \$165 for Medicare-covered ambulance appropriate facility that can provide care if they are services. furnished to a member whose medical condition is such that other means of transportation could endanger the Copayment applies to each one-way person's health or if authorized by the plan. transport.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when you get Services that are covered for you these services Ambulance services Covered ambulance services include fixed wing, rotary You pay: wing, and ground ambulance services, to the nearest \$165 for Medicare-covered appropriate facility that can provide care if they are ambulance services. furnished to a member whose medical condition is such that 20% coinsurance for Medicareother means of transportation could endanger the person's covered air ambulance. health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that Copayment or coinsurance applies other means of transportation could endanger the person's to each one-way transport. health and that transportation by ambulance is medically required.